 ECMO treatment and support is offered to:

-The Heart Institute at Children’s Hospital of Pittsburgh of UPMC has the facilities and equipment to provide support for four simultaneous ECMO cases, and about 45 procedures are done each year.
+The Heart Institute at UPMC Children's Hospital of Pittsburgh has the facilities and equipment to provide support for four simultaneous ECMO cases, and about 45 procedures are done each year.

 In 2008 Children’s became one of a handful of pediatric hospitals across the country to offer ECMO transport for children with failing hearts.
 Since then, patients have been brought to the hospital on ECMO from cities including Washington, D.C., Buffalo, N.Y., and Richmond, Va.